Tyrese Haliburton: 2024–25: First Finals appearance

 On April 29, Haliburton recorded 26 points, five rebounds, nine assists, three steals, three blocks and the game-winning layup with 1.3 seconds left in overtime to seal the Pacers' narrow 119–118 victory over the Milwaukee Bucks and eliminate the Bucks in five games in the first round of the NBA playoffs.
 Exactly a week later, he scored 19 points, including 11 in the fourth quarter, and made a game-winning three-pointer in a narrow 120–119 come-from-behind victory over the Cleveland Cavaliers in Game 2 of the second round of the playoffs.
 On May 13, Haliburton had 31 points, six rebounds, and eight assists in a 114–105 closeout victory over the Cavaliers in Game 5, leading the Pacers to their second consecutive Eastern Conference Finals.
 Eight days later in Game 1 of the Eastern Conference Finals, Haliburton recorded 31 points and 11 assists, including a clutch jumper to force overtime, in the Pacers' 138–135 comeback victory over the New York Knicks.
-Haliburton notably made a choke gesture towards the crowd after hitting the game-tying shot, which he initially thought was a game-winning three-pointer, in reference to former Pacer Reggie Miller's same motion after his infamous "eight points in nine seconds" play in Game 1 of the 1995 Eastern Conference Semifinals against the Knicks.
+Haliburton notably made a choke gesture towards the crowd after hitting the game-tying shot, which he initially thought was a game-winning three-pointer, in reference to a similar gesture made by former Pacer Reggie Miller in game 5 of the 1994 Eastern Conference Finals.
 Miller was in the same building during the game as a commentator.
 In Game 4, Haliburton logged a triple-double of 32 points, 12 rebounds, and 15 assists in a 130–121 victory.
 He became the first player in playoff history to achieve 30+ points, 10+ rebounds, and 15+ assists with zero turnovers.
 Haliburton recorded 21 points, 11 of which coming from the fourth quarter, and 13 assists in Game 6 to help Indiana reach a 125–108 victory over the Knicks, granting him his first visit to the NBA Finals and the first appearance for the Pacers since 2000.